theDrake/asteroids-py/README.md

 Controls
 --------
-* Accelerate forward: up arrow key
+* Accelerate forward: 'up' or 'w'
-* Accelerate backward: down arrow key
+* Accelerate backward: 'down' or 's'
-* Turn left: left arrow key
+* Turn left: 'left' or 'a'
-* Turn right: right arrow key
+* Turn right: 'right' or 'd'
-* Shoot: space bar
+* Shoot: 'space' or 'enter' or 'ctrl'

-Pick up power-ups for increased firepower and shielding!
+* Quit: 'esc'

+Asteroids occasionally drop power-ups that increase your ship's attack spread.
+Once you're shooting in all directions, picking up another power-up will provide shielding, preventing the next hit from destroying your ship.